kqu18/Ecker_Methylation_Analysis/allc_script_manual.md

 ## `filter_w100_gffs_by_ctx_meth_ct.sh`

 ### What it does
-filters gff files in bulk gff paths and categorizes w100 gffs with:
+filters gff files in bulk gff paths and categorizes w100 gffs in `./gffs_by_clst_genotype` with:
  -  certain c+t threshold (set to c+t>=5)
  -  methylation score respective to the context